Sirdsapes/az-Sentinel/README.md

 -Within the VM, create a new Resource Group and name it -- I used honeypotlab.
 -Name the VM -- I used honeypot.
 Choose Windows 10 Pro as the image.
 -Fill out the rest of the information as needed.
 Size of the VM is up to you, but Standard should be fine.
+-Click Next: Disks and then Next: Networking.
+-In the NIC network security group section, click Advanced and Create new in the Configure network security group section underneath.
+-Remove the default inbound rule and create a new one.
+Change Destination port ranges to * to allow all and a high priority so it's not filtered.
 </p>
 <br />